 - Healthy smoothie

-It is a common feature to crave for sweets during pregnancy.
-It is safer and better to take artificial sweeteners than consuming an excessive amount of sweets.
-The adverse effects might make the person regret for a lifetime.
+While it is common to crave for sweets during pregnancy, it is best avoided.
+It is safer and better to eat sweets in moderate amounts during pregnancy to avoid the risk of gestational diabetes.
+The adverse effects might make you regret for a lifetime.
 There are some healthy desserts which can be tried to satiate the craving.
-So, go for healthier alternatives and stay healthy in those nine months of your pregnancy.
+So, go for healthier alternatives and have a stress-free pregnancy.